HenrikJoreteg/henrikjoreteg.github.com/index.markdown

 title: Projects
 ---
 #Henrik's Projects
-First of all, this project page is a project in itself.
-I'll add stuff here and start dressing it up a bit.
-But here my raw nerdiness is on display.

 ## Public Sites
 * [BulletinApp.com](http://BulletinApp.com) - This site lets churches have their own iPhone App.
 It's written in Django and use jQTouch to create a nice web-based smartphone front-end.